Davao infrastructure

 The flood came first

 For residents, the issue is practical.
 Davao had just flooded again.
-The projects under question were supposed to help manage water, river flow, and risk.
+The projects under question were supposed to manage water, river flow, and risk.
 If the structures were properly built, the records should show it.
-If the contracts were duplicated, incomplete, misplaced, or poorly documented, residents deserve a clear accounting.
+If the contracts were duplicated, incomplete, or poorly documented, residents deserve a clear accounting.

 What Tinio is asking the Ombudsman to check